christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Beyond the surface-level imperial fiction, all these Alexandrian School religions contained the same psychological weapon at their core: centralized texts and priesthoods which makes a population easier to control through proxy, moral codes like submission, self-sacrifice, obedience, loyalty, divine judgment, the concept of hell, and monotheism which divides the population through binary thinking, ie., the opposition between good and evil, us vs them, left vs right, etc., which destroys tribalism/collectivism by splitting the population into two groups.
 These religions were also likely designed to segment the populations by class, culture, and region to prevent unified resistance.
 For example, Mithraism was for military elites (requiring blood oaths, with a Mithraic initiate caste system and hierarchical structure).
 Serapism was for civilians (promising afterlife salvation).
 Christianity was for slaves ("turn the other cheek").

 "Jesus Christ" was originally a rank, not a name.
 It was the title for the Satrap-Soter (Governor-Savior) of the Levant-Judea sector, a high-level administrative and priestly position within the Ptolemaic/Bosphoran imperial structure, often filled by a bloodline prince, much like 'Pharaoh' or 'Caesar'.

+"Ie-Zeus" = "Divine Zeus".
+But Zeus = Dyēus = Jupiter = Jove (Iove).
+Jupiter comes from Dyēus Pter ("Sky Father") which is the original name of the chief god for the Proto-Indo-Europeans on the Pontic-Caspian Steppe.
+His name means "Shining Sky Father".
+The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
+(J)upiter was also called Jove or Iove to the Romans.
+The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh.
+Therefore, "Jesus" (Yahweh-Zeus) = "The Jovian One" or "The Jupiterian King".
+"Ioudaioi" means "People of Jove".

-Jesus Christ = "Divine Zeus, the Anointed Governor".
-Ie-Zeus (Divine Zeus) + "Kristos" which was the job title for the Governor (Satrap) of Judea who was a member of the Bosporan royal house, equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", etc.
+Christios/Kristos was the job title for the Governor (Satrap) of Judea who was a member of the Bosporan royal house, equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", etc.

+The name Julius Caesar "Julius" comes from Iovilius (of Jove) and in the Flamen Dialis cult Julius Caesar was the high priest of Jupiter Optimus Maximus.

+Judaism was their cult for the Levant-Judea sector of their empire.
+They just took the existing local deity, El or El Elyon (The Most High God), and syncretized them with the attributes and name of Iove/Jupiter.
+Ancient Judaism was simply the Roman imperial cult synchronized with Cannonite beliefs.

+"Jesus Christ" = "The Jupiterian King, the Anointed Governor", or Yahweh-Zeus, the Anointed Governor"

 The people who assumed this role were the descendants of Mark Antony aka King Herod (aka Mithridates VI Eupator of Pontus aka Ptolemy XII Auletes of Egypt):